 Qualified majority voting, QMV

-A simple majority requires more than 50% of the given votes.
+A simple majority requires one more than half of the given votes.

 An absolute majority requires more than 50% of all members, irrespective of the number of those voting.

-Decision by qualified majority in the Council of Ministers currently requires 255 out of 345 votes.
-The votes of the Member States are weighted.
+Decision by qualified majority in the Council of Ministers requires 260 out of 352 votes.
+The votes of the member states are weighted.
+From 1 November 2014 member states vote with double majority.

 Notes

-- In normal voting procedures, every member has one vote.
-In the Council they normally vote with weighting votes.
+- In normal voting procedures in international organisations, every member has one vote each.
+In the EU Council of Ministers, they normally vote with weighting votes where e.g. Ireland vote with 7 votes and Germany and the UK with 29 votes each.

 - Qualified majority voting is the most common form of voting in the EU Council of Ministers.